Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hue Imperial City

-As the largest city in central Vietnam with a population of over 1 million, Da Nang has a wide sandy urban beach that rivals Miami, Rio de Janeiro and Barcelona.
+As the largest city in central Vietnam with a population of more than 1 million, Da Nang has a wide sandy urban beach that rivals Miami, Rio de Janeiro and Barcelona.
 However, finding a quiet spot by the beach, especially during major holidays and the sunny summer months, can be a challenge.

 Du lịch Việt Nam điểm đến thay thế - Ảnh 7.